IndexEng/YNAPI/README.md

 ## Configuring test case
 In order to run unit tests of YNAPI, it is important to set up a configuration file.
 This provides the unit test script with the variables it needs to access real API values and confirm it is effective.
+The config file should be dropped in the tests directory and should be named config.ini

-The config file format is:
+Internally,  config file format is:

 ```
 [YNAB]